chris-short/chrisshort.net/content/post/code-server-caddy-tailscale-and-hugo-my-ultimate-dev-environment/index.md

 }
 ```

-That's it.
+That's it!
 The environment variable lives in the systemd unit file (more on that in a second).

 Thank you to the good folks in the [Coder](https://coder.com/) booth during Open Source Summit for the pointer to the [Caddyfile in the docs](https://coder.com/docs/code-server/latest/guide#using-lets-encrypt-with-caddy).
 Next, I needed an API key provided as an environment variable (preferably only available) to Caddy to manage the DNS zone for chrisshort.net.
+But, you can do this with a [user environment variable](https://caddyserver.com/docs/caddyfile/concepts#environment-variables) if you want.
+I try to have as few moving pieces as possible.

 ### systemd